-IRIS Working Paper October 2019 The Institute of Regional and International Studies (IRIS) is a policy research center based in the Kurdistan Region of Iraq at the American University of Iraq, Sulaimani (AUIS).
-Through donor-funded research, strategic partnerships, a fellowship program, and open dialogue events among experts and influential public leaders, IRIS examines the most complex issues facing Iraq and the Middle East.
+The Institute of Regional and International Studies (IRIS) is a policy research center based at the American University of Iraq, Sulaimani (AUIS).
+Through multidisciplinary research, training programs, and policy forums, IRIS addresses the most complex issues facing Iraq and the Middle East.
+The Institute is funded through grants from donor institutions and countries.
+Recently IRIS has partnered with the United Nations Assistance Mission in Iraq, London School of Economics, the Konrad Adenauer Stiftung, & Chatham House on a variety of programs and research projects.